rse/grunt-traceur-simple/README.md

   application.
 Dependending of the used ECMAScript 6 funtionality in the code, this runtime is needed or not.

+- `useScript`:
+  Set to `true` to use the --script input format of traceur.
+(Useful for no module-syntax).
+See [Traceur options for compiling](https://github.com/google/traceur-compiler/wiki/Options-for-Compiling)

 ## Task Calling

 _Run this task with the `grunt traceur` command._